brand0nly/chicken/README.md

 more things

-This is a third thing I'm doing
+This sounds better as a terteirary thing I'm doing

 I did more things